ABOUT COENZYME Q10

 UBIQUINONE VS. UBIQUINOL

-Ubiquinol shifts to ubiquinone during or following the absorption in the intestine, consequently its function is not affected by the form in which it is consumed.
+Ubiquinol shifts to ubiquinone during or following the absorption in the intestine.
+Consequently, the form does not affect its function.
 The key challenge is not in the form, but in the absorption of CoQ10, which is highly improved in Q10Vital®.

 HOW MUCH COQ10 DO I NEED